DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   After careful considerations, the Discover With AI team identified the following customers described in the respective chapters.

-  === End users
+  === End users <end_users>

   /*End users are people economically disposed to make a trip, a travel or a journey, interested in save money but at the same time not so willing to organize every single detail.
 Travel agencies can ease user's responsibilities but they might be significantly expensive and so not affordable for everyone.
 Ultimately, end users may be young adults, in the range between 20 and 40 years old, who would like  to prepare an holiday with friends or the family, but they can be also adolescents who are approaching this type of experience for the first time.*/

   End users are people with the economical possibilities to organize a trip, travel or journey, but that are also interested into saving money where possible without the burden of organize in depth every single detail.
 Travel agencies can ease user's responsibilities, however they may require an expensive commission that could be unaffordable for a significant portion of travelers.

-  Ultimately, end users may also include young adults, specifically people between 20 and 50 years old, who would like to organize an holiday with friends and/or their families, and adolescents (between 16 and 19 years old) who are approaching this type of experience for the first time.
+  Specifically, end users are young adults (20-25 years old) and adults (between 26 and 50 years old) with those characteristics and who are willing to organize an holiday alone or with friends and/or their families, and adolescents (between 16 and 19 years old) who are approaching this type of experience for the first time. //? adolescents

   === Influencers